cloudmouse-co/.github/profile/README.md

 Hey there! 👋 Welcome to CloudMouse - where we're building the next generation of smart IoT devices that are actually smart, not just "connect-to-wifi" smart.

-## What's This All About?
+## What's this all about?

-CloudMouse is a complete ecosystem for creating ESP32-based IoT devices that seamlessly integrate with cloud services.
+[CloudMouse](https://cloudmouse.co) is a complete ecosystem for creating ESP32-based IoT devices that seamlessly integrate with cloud services.
 We're talking real-time data, WebSocket magic, beautiful LVGL interfaces, and hardware that doesn't suck.

 Our stack:
 - **Hardware**: ESP32-S3 custom boards with PSRAM